Azure Functions scale and hosting

 To learn more about storage account types, see Introducing the Azure Storage services.

-When you use the Consumption hosting plan, function code files are stored on Azure Files shares on the function's main storage account.
+Function code files are stored on Azure Files shares on the function's main storage account.
 When you delete the main storage account of the function app, the function code files are deleted and cannot be recovered.

 Azure Functions uses a component called the scale controller to monitor the rate of events and determine whether to scale out or scale in.
 The scale controller uses heuristics for each trigger type.
 For example, when you're using an Azure Queue storage trigger, it scales based on the queue length and the age of the oldest queue message.

-The unit of scale is the function app.
+The unit of scale for Azure Functions is the function app.
 When the function app is scaled out, additional resources are allocated to run multiple instances of the Azure Functions host.
 Conversely, as compute demand is reduced, the scale controller removes function host instances.
 The number of instances is eventually scaled down to zero when no functions are running within a function app.

 Understanding scaling behaviors

-- A single function app only scales up to a maximum of 100 instances.
+- A single function app only scales up to a maximum of 200 instances.
 A single instance may process more than one message or request at a time though, so there isn't a set limit on number of concurrent executions.

 Different triggers may also have different scaling limits as well as documented below: